- Policy Development

 Farmers and ranchers from across Florida travel to Washington, D.C. each spring to meet with their elected and appointed federal officials and advocate for Farm Bureau policy priorities.

-Congressional Friends of Farm Bureau Award
+Congressional Friend of Farm Bureau Award

 The Friend of Farm Bureau award honors members of Congress for their dedication and commitment in support of agriculture and Farm Bureau policy.
 The award is given at the end of each Congressional session.
 Members are nominated by their respective state Farm Bureaus and approved by the American Farm Bureau Federation board of directors.